 6 scenic guided walks with talks led by your guide Michelle Hughes

 Kylemore Abbey - world renowned Walled gardens and Abbey

 A day trip to the Aran Islands where a visit to Dun Aonghusa, the Ancient forts and tiny rocky fields

 Tracking on what some people consider the one of finest beaches in Ireland

 Watching Tom working with his sheep dog then cutting turf on his sheep farm.

-Michelle's first major adventure was sailing a junk from Darwin to Singapre, however her ulitmate adventure has been raising a family with husband Geo.
-After the birth of their 2nd daughter, Michelle studied and qualified as a holistic therapist.
+Michelle's first major adventure was sailing a junk from Darwin to Singapore, however her ultimate adventure has been raising a family with husband Geo.
+After the birth of their second daughter, Michelle studied and qualified as a holistic therapist.
 During the winter months she practices as an Energy Practitioner--you can find out more about this while walking with her in Ireland.